This is a difficult time for people who are unemployed or who are working but have been told of lay-offs or likely lay-offs. GEMS NI is here to help.

 All our programmes and services are aligned to our organisational objectives of supporting unemployed people with high-quality, impartial one-to-one guidance/mentoring, personal development and vocational skills training and qualifications and access to job opportunities leading to sustainable employment.

-LEMIS+ is funded by ESF, Department for the Economy and Belfast City Council delivered by a city-wide consortium led by Ashton Community Trust in partnership with GEMS NI, Upper Springfield Development Trust, Impact Training and East Belfast Mission provides one-to-one mentoring, personal development, ICT skills and vocational training and employer-led training programmes and job matching services GEMS NI Manages LEMIS+ in South Belfast and provides specific support for participants who are non-native speakers of English through our Minority Ethnic Employment Support service contact Yvonne.email@example.com
+LEMIS+ is funded by the European Social Fund, Department for the Economy and Belfast City Council; LEMIS+ is delivered by a city-wide consortium led by Ashton Community Trust in partnership with GEMS NI, Upper Springfield Development Trust, Impact Training and East Belfast Mission.
+LEMIS+ provides one-to-one mentoring, personal development, ICT skills and vocational training and employer-led training programmes and Academies and job matching services.
+GEMS NI Manages LEMIS+ in South Belfast and also provides specific support for participants who are non-native speakers of English through our culturally-competent careers information, education, advice and guidance service.

 “There is enough dough in the world to make bread for all of us to eat together” – Habeeb Akande